The Rules and Regulations for the Wavemaker Fellowship Program

 1.Personal information, including full name, social security number, home address, phone number, email address, and, for Applicants not currently occupying a qualifying employment position, the anticipated state of residence when occupying that employment;

-2.Education information to include, institutions attended, degrees awarded, grade point average, class rank, honors awarded and certified copies of transcripts;
+2.Education information to include, as applicable, institutions attended, degrees awarded, grade point average, class rank, honors awarded and certified copies of transcripts;

 3.Current employment information (if any);